segmentio/segment-docs/src/connections/destinations/catalog/launchpad/index.md

 [Launchpad](https://www.launchpad.pm/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} is mission control for growing product-led companies.
 Launchpad helps you monitor projects and outcomes in one place so that you can keep your business on track.

-This destination is maintained by <Launchpad>.
-For any issues with the destination, [contact our Support team](mailto:support@launchpad.pm).
+Launchpad maintains this destination.
+For any issues with the destination, [contact the Launchpad Support team](mailto:support@launchpad.pm).

 {% include content/ajs-upgrade.md %}